 Auto theft and fraud

-The Calgary Police Service Auto Theft Unit investigates incidents where motor vehicles are stolen for profit (i.e. revinning/cloning, shipping of stolen motor vehicles overseas and chop shops).
+The Calgary Police Service Auto Theft Team investigates incidents where motor vehicles are stolen for use in other crimes, for transportation, or for profit (i.e. cloning, shipping overseas and chop shops).

 Sellers are advised to accompany buyers to a legitimate bank, observe a bank draft being ordered and to have it in their possession prior to releasing the vehicle to the buyer.
 Buyers are advised to inquire about the vehicle’s history of ownership and to inspect the seller’s registration documentation carefully.
 The public can access the Canadian Police Information Centre (CPIC) and search reported stolen vehicles by entering the VIN of the vehicle in question.